Lectionary Bible Studies and Sermons

 Christ's superior priesthood.
 7:20-28

-In Chapter 7 the writer of the book of Hebrews outlines the qualities of Christ's priesthood, a priest after the order of Melchizedek.
-In comparing Christ's priesthood with that of the Levitical priesthood, he makes the following points: i] God's confirming oath in Psalm 110:4 establishes Christ's unique priesthood, which priesthood serves as a guarantee of a greater covenant, a covenant of grace over law, v20-22; ii] The permanence of Christ's priesthood enables him to always intercede for his people, v23-25; iii] The perfection of Christ's priesthood means his priestly office can effectively serve our needs, v26-28.
+In Chapter 7 our author outlines the qualities of Christ's priesthood, a priest after the order of Melchizedek.
+In comparing Christ's priesthood with that of the Levitical priesthood, he makes the following points: i] God's confirming oath in Psalm 110:4 establishes Christ's unique priesthood, which priesthood serves as a guarantee of a greater covenant, v20-22; ii] The permanence of Christ's priesthood enables him to always intercede for his people, v23-25; iii] The perfection of Christ's priesthood means his priestly office can effectively serve our needs, v26-28.

 The passage